ACTRIS – Aerosol, Clouds and Trace Gases Research Infrastructure

 - to ensure and raise the quality of data and use of up-to-date technology used in the RI and the quality of services offered to the community of users, involving partners from the private sector.

-ACTRIS integrates, harmonizes, and distributes datasets, activities, and services provided by the Central Facilities (CFs) and National Facilities (NFs), located in 22 European countries.
+ACTRIS integrates, harmonizes, and distributes datasets, activities, and services provided by the Central Facilities (CFs) and National Facilities (NFs), located in 18 European countries.
 The National Facilities, which include observational and exploratory platforms both within Europe and at selected global sites, are responsible for the acquisition of high quality, reliable and accurate data to document the 4-D distribution and variability of aerosol, clouds and trace gases and their complex interactions.
 ACTRIS includes eight Central Facilities (CFs) – six Topical Centres (TCs), the Data Centre (DC) and the Head Office (HO) – that are essential to ensure compliance of the measurements with standard operation procedures and data analysis.
+After many years of community building, design and preparatory phase, ACTRIS has now started a five-year implementation phase (2020-2024) dedicated to constructing and upgrading the National Facilities and Central Facilities and setting up the user access and service provision as well as the governance and management structures.
+Efforts will be made to connect with new users and attract new member countries, develop further strategies within ACTRIS and for international collaboration and partnerships, and integrate ACTRIS at different strategic levels (national, European and internationally).
+Following the Implementation Phase, ACTRIS will be operational and will become a reference for short-lived atmospheric constituents, offering a unique portfolio of services including open access to data and physical and remote access to Central Facilities and National Facilities services.

 ACTRIS results from more than 15 years of consistent development funded by both Member States and the European Commission through the Research Infrastructure programme.